api-platform/core/README.md

 ### Validation groups

-You want to leverage Symfony's [validation groups](http://symfony.com/doc/current/book/validation.html#validation-groups)?
+The built-in controller is able to leverage Symfony's [validation groups](http://symfony.com/doc/current/book/validation.html#validation-groups)?

-No problem.
-Edit your service declaration and add groups you want to use when the validation occurs:
+To take care of them, edit your service declaration and add groups you want to use when the validation occurs:

 ```yaml
 services: